mcshawn10/Amazon-Wishlist-auto-shopper/README.md

 For the purposes of this project and your wallet, the program does not automatically buy the items that you input.
 However the code can easily be manipulated to automatically purchase your goods.

+UPDATE June 30, 2021

+This bot has been updated to scrape the search page for the cheapest item.
+However, it is possible that the deired item will not be added to cart, since the bot looks for the CHEAPEST item and Amazon lists several items to buy no matter what you search up.
+Possible interferences with the bot are: sponsored items and insurance proposals from Amazon The program works for simple items such as poster or soccer balls.